matrixm-code/labex-trial/pandas/challenge-dataframe-with-sales-data/step3.md

 **TODO:**
     1. Calculate the total revenue for each product.
-    2. Calculate the average price per category.
+    2. Calculate the average price per category.<br>
     3. Find the top 10 products with the highest revenue.
     4. Identify the season with the highest sales.